-An inquiry on Wednesday ruled that many of the children born to mothers who used the drug suffered “avoidable harm”.
+An inquiry has ruled that many of the children born to mothers who used the drug suffered “avoidable harm”.

 Campaigners who used Primodos as a pregnancy test believe the hormone-packed pill could cause miscarriage or congenital malformations to babies in the womb, from heart defects to spinal problems or shortened limbs.